Clothes Upcycling And Alterations

 If you would like enrol at the concession rate, please request and complete your enrolment by contacting: MWEnquiries@marywardcentre.ac.uk or calling 020 7269 6000 Mon- Thu

 If you love all things 'crafty' and enjoy altering, adapting and customising your clothes and making new friends then this course is for you.
 Come along and share your interest and ideas with friendly people in a fun and relaxed atmosphere.
 This course is the perfect place to pick up useful tips and tricks to creatively recycle old clothes.

 What does this course cover

 Customise in the form of embellishment with beads, sequins, lace trims, buttons, embroidery etc. Add a frill or a ruffle, shorten sleeves, change a neckline, change the buttons, apply new trims or try out any other ideas you bring along to this new and inspirational course for both men and women.
 This course focuses on basic sewing techniques.
-If you can't use a sewing machine come along to our Sewing Machine Introduction Course in September or you can hand sew.
+If you can't use a sewing machine come along to our Sewing Machine Introduction Course or you can hand sew.
 By the end of the course you should be able to:

 - Design and apply fashion flair to adapt your own garments

 - Measure and make simple alterations to the garments that you bring in